WVCY-TV: Spectrum sale and WITI channel sharing arrangement

+High definition

+On September 25, 2024, the station began to broadcast in high definition for the first time and continues to carry no additional digital subchannels.

 Translator

 WVCY-TV operates one translator in northern Wisconsin:

 Former sister stations

 WVCY formerly had a sister station in the Green Bay market, Suring-licensed WSCO (channel 14), which VCY America owned from 1993 to 1997.
 That year, VCY sold WSCO to Paxson Communications (the forerunner to Ion Media Networks) in order to concentrate on its Milwaukee operations (that station is now WCWF, which serves as Green Bay's CW affiliate).

-In 1980, VCY was granted a construction permit to operate a station on UHF channel 43 in Tomah under the callsign WVCX-TV, which would serve the La Crosse/Eau Claire market.
-However, that construction permit expired in 1985.
+In 1980, VCY was granted a construction permit to operate a station on UHF channel 43 in Tomah under the callsign WVCX-TV, which would serve the La Crosse–Eau Claire market.
+However, that construction permit expired in 1985, with W43BR in Baraboo eventually broadcasting over that channel space.

-In 2008, VCY acquired W04CW (channel 4) in Tigerton/Marion, an area located between Green Bay and Wausau well outside of the Milwaukee market, which is used as a repeater of WVCY's programming.
+In 2008, VCY acquired W04CW (channel 4) in Tigerton–Marion, an area located between Green Bay and Wausau well outside of the Milwaukee market, which is used as a repeater of WVCY's programming.
 On July 18, 2012, VCY America was granted a digital broadcast license for W26EE-D (UHF 26 / virtual 30) in Wittenberg, Wisconsin.
 W04CW's license was returned for cancellation on February 5, 2019.